hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

     + the updates have to be sequential, not as bad as it seems from a biological perspective (?)
   + example:
     + a network w/ units have biases at +5 and weight between them of -100
-    + start w/ both states are off
+    + start w/ both states off
     + at the next parallel step, both units will turn on $\impliedby$ assume to improve via the bias term but worse due to -100
     + w/ high energy, both turn off again